Fractional boundary Hardy inequality for the critical cases: Introduction

-Hardy-type functional inequalities are probably among the most studied in the Sobolev space theory.
-For example, let $D \subset \mathbb{R}^d$ be a bounded open set with Lipschitz boundary and suppose for $1<p< \infty$, there exists a constant $C=C(d,p, D)>0$ such that
+The boundary Hardy–Sobolev inequality for the local case (see \cite{lewis1988}) is stated as follows: let $\Omega$ be a bounded domain with Lipschitz boundary in $\mathbb{R}^{d}$, and let $1<p< \infty$.
+Then there exists a constant $C=C(d,p, \Omega)>0$ such that